 Pacific Islands Bible College will admit students of any race, national or ethnic background to any of its programs of biblical training.
 An admitted student is granted all of the privileges and services associated with PIBC, as well as the responsibilities of belonging to this academic community.
 Thus, PIBC maintains a policy of non-discrimination on the basis of race, color, national origin, sex or age as required by Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975 (approved, Board of Trustees, April 2, 1992).
-PIBC is eligible to accept foreign students as approved by the U.S. Immigration and Naturalization Service under the I-20 designation.
+PIBC is eligible to accept foreign students as approved by the U.S. Department of Homeland Security under the F-1 designation.